ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 To download the data associated with an Object you have to request a download url.
 This can be done with an individual request or directly while getting information on an Object.

 !!!
+Tip "S3 Presigned download URL"

+    You can also generate presigned URLs on your own for the specific AOS DataPoxy you want to download the Object data from.

+!!!
 Info